Chapter 11 & Subchapter V Bankruptcy in New York

 Individual Chapter 11

-High-net-worth or high-debt individuals whose debts exceed the Chapter 13 ceilings file Chapter 11 instead.
-Individual Chapter 11 has its own rules — the absolute priority rule applies to individual debtors except as modified by recent case law, and post-petition earnings become property of the estate.
-We handle individual Chapter 11s for clients with large guarantees, professional malpractice claims, or substantial real estate holdings.
+High-net-worth or high-debt individuals whose debts exceed the Chapter 13 statutory ceilings file Chapter 11 instead.
+Individual Chapter 11 has its own rules — the absolute priority rule applies to individual debtors except as modified by case law, and post-petition earnings become property of the estate under section 1115.
+We handle individual Chapter 11s for clients with large personal guarantees, professional liability exposure, or substantial real estate holdings.
+Where eligibility allows, an individual who is engaged in business may also qualify for Subchapter V, which is generally faster and far less costly.

 How a Chapter 11 Case Runs